aubricot/computer_vision_with_eol_images/README.md

 Results from object detection and image classification tasks will be used to inform future large-scale image processing and user features for EOLv3 images.

 ## Getting Started
 All files in this repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html)*.
 This repository is set up so that each notebook can be run as a standalone script.
 It is not necessary to clone the entire repository.
-Instead, you can just find project sections that are interesting and direclty try for yourself!
-Any needed files and directories are set up within the notebook.
+Instead, you can find project sections that are interesting and directly try the notebooks for yourself!
+All needed files and directories are set up within the notebook.

 For additional details on steps below, see the [project wiki](https://github.com/aubricot/computer_vision_with_eol_images/wiki).